Chapter 18:

 "Let's cut to the chase.
 I have your cousin with me right now."

-As she said that, Blake could hear some rustling that could only be attributed to the phone moving around.
-It stopped pretty quickly through and when it did, a different voice came through.
+Rin could hear some rustling in the background.
+It stopped pretty quickly though, and when it did, Lena's voice came through.

 The phone was snatched away from her.